-New Book out in 2
+New Book out in fall of 2025

 The Green Sahara

 Ecologist and author of PAPYRUS and THE PHARAOH’S TREASURE John Gaudet's THE GREEN SAHARA, explaining how the Sahara Desert can be returned to its former glory as a green paradise while actively combating climate change.
-Rowman & Littlefield publication in fall 2025

 .